kleZ799/Tollring-Learnings-and-Research/timeseries_sqlserver_research.md

 WHERE callDateTime >= DATEADD(DAY, -30, SYSUTCDATETIME());
 ```

-This index will:
+This index:
-- Only include rows with `callDateTime` in the last 30 days (from the time of index creation).
+- Contains **only rows from the last 30 days**
-- Be **smaller** and **faster** to scan/seek for recent queries.
+- Is therefore **smaller** and faster for queries limited to recent data

-In production, you might manage this with a job that **recreates or refreshes** the filtered index periodically to keep the condition correct.

-Example query that can use this filtered index:
+Example query that can use it:

 ```sql
 SELECT callId, callerId, calleeId